 - Urology – female urinary tract system and male reproductive organs

-Practical tips and resources to help you improve your knowledge
+Practical tips and resources to help you improve your medical knowledge

 You may have identified a few areas in medicine you’d like to focus on and improve your knowledge in.
 Here’s how you can get started.

-Of course, one of the best ways to improve your knowledge is through reading high-quality sources of information – the same resources that medical students refer to.
+Of course, one of the best ways to improve your medical knowledge is through reading high-quality sources of information – the same resources that medical students refer to.
 You can read medical textbooks such as Harrison’s Principles of Internal Medicine, and supplement this foundational knowledge with recent developments and current issues in clinical practice by sourcing medical literature.

 2. Study short courses and seminars

 Regardless of your background, there are plenty of short courses offered by industry groups for you to enroll and study.
 For example, your local pharmaceutical industry regulators usually offer industry specific short courses for working in the pharmaceutical industry.
 These courses are a great way to learn about pharmaceutical medications and your local industry regulations.

 Seminars and workshops are also great for focused information dedication to an aspect of medicine.
 University faculties of medicine, health or science offer courses on a variety of medical topics such as, public health, statistics, evidence-based medicine or bioethics.